-Most experimental studies on self-interruptions used an artificial distraction, such as chat messages, to measure how people self-interrupt to attend to this distracting task (Katidioti & Taatgen, 2013; Salvucci & Bogunovich, 2010).
-The current study makes a methodological contribution by using participants’ own personal email inbox, based on the assumption that email provides a source of distraction (Hanrahan & Pérez-Qu, 2015; Mark, Iqbal, Czerwinski, Johns, & Sano, 2016).
+Most experimental studies on self-interruptions have used an artificial distraction, such as chat messages, to measure how people self-interrupt to attend to this distracting task (Katidioti & Taatgen, 2013; Salvucci & Bogunovich, 2010).
+The current study makes a methodological contribution by using participants’ own personal email inbox, based on the assumption that email provides a natural source of distraction (Hanrahan & Pérez-Qu, 2015; Mark, Iqbal, Czerwinski, Johns, & Sano, 2016).
 The benefit of using an experimental task is that it enables to log data entries and measure a direct effect on task performance.